CAST-genomics/haptools/docs/api/data.rst

 Obtaining haplotype "genotypes"
 *******************************
-Using the ``transform()`` function, you can obtain a full instance of the :class:`GenotypesRefAlt` class where haplotypes from a :class:`Haplotypes` object are encoded as the variants in the genotype matrix.
+Using the ``transform()`` function, you can obtain a full instance of the :class:`GenotypesVCF` class where haplotypes from a :class:`Haplotypes` object are encoded as the variants in the genotype matrix.

 .. code-block:: python

 	haplotypes = data.Haplotypes.load('tests/data/example.hap.gz')
-	genotypes = data.GenotypesRefAlt.load('tests/data/example.vcf.gz')
+	genotypes = data.GenotypesVCF.load('tests/data/example.vcf.gz')
 	hap_gts = haplotypes.transform(genotypes)
-	hap_gts   # a GenotypesRefAlt instance where haplotypes are variants
+	hap_gts   # a GenotypesVCF instance where haplotypes are variants

 Haplotype
 +++++++++